Femi D Amele: Biography

+As a media expert, his insights into media, technology and business in Africa have appeared in leading national newspapers.
+He has also written People's Gazette Nigeria, and Vanguard and produced documentaries, including Anything For Us about government bribery and corruption in Nigeria (with the support of YIAGA Africa and the MacArthur Foundation and High and Dry about drug abuse.
+Amele is also a winner of Nigeria Health Watch and recipients of the 2nd #PreventEpidemicsNaija Journalism Fellowship.

-In 2019, he was awarded an honourary doctorate from Youth Education and Leadership Initiative in Conflict Management and Development, and holds a certificate from the International Business Management Institute in Strategic Management; a certificate in global diplomacy from University of London; and a certificate in operation management strategy from the Metropolitan School Of Business Management in the UK.
+In 2019, he was awarded an honorary doctorate from Youth Education and Leadership Initiative in Conflict Management and Development, and holds a certificate from the International Business Management Institute in Strategic Management; a certificate in global diplomacy from University of London; and a certificate in operation management strategy from the Metropolitan School Of Business Management in the UK.
 In 2020, he was named a Fellow by Nigeria Health Watch.
-He resides in Lagos.
+He resides in Abuja.

 Election activism

-Amele is an active member of the #NotTooYoungToRun movement, which advocates for a bill to lower the age eligibility requirements for Nigerian elected officials.
+Amele was an active member of the #NotTooYoungToRun movement, which advocated for a bill to lower the age eligibility requirements for Nigerian elected officials.
 He wrote and narrated the documentary Young Lawmakers Credit 'Not Too Young To Run' Law For Their Emergence in collaboration with YIAGA Africa; made Facing Vote Buying in Elections ahead of the 2019 election; and made How Young People Fared in Contesting in 2019 Elections, which aired on Channels TV.
 With the support of YIAGA Africa and the European Union, he co-hosted Ready to Run Radio on Nigeria Info, also before the 2019 election.
 He has also done voiceover work for the Independent National Electoral Commission.